royaltm/rust-plasma/desktop/README.md

 Linux
 -----

-Get the SDL-2.0.8 development package.
+Get the SDL-2.0.14 or later development package.

 Ubuntu example: